 Michal (Mitak) Mahgerefteh is an award-winning poet and artist from Virginia.
 She is author of four poetry collections and managing editor of Mizmor Poetry Anthology.
 Mitak is a multi media artist, concentrating on recycling paper and painting on digital canvas. www.Mitak-Art.com

 Sarah Jewell Olsen

-Sarah was born in Anchorage.
+Sarah Jewell Olsen was born in Anchorage.
 She earned her Bachelors in Fine Art in Ceramics from the University of Alaska Anchorage in 2009 and her Masters in Fine Art from West Virginia University in 2014.
-She is teaching and the Youth Education Coordinator for the Belger Arts Center in Kansas City.
+She is a teacher and the Youth Education Coordinator for the Belger Arts Center in Kansas City.